- Entry requirements

 The School of Law is equipped with a purpose built courtroom and specialist teaching facilities.
 Our LLB (Hons) Law programme is a Qualifying Law Degree recognised by the Solicitors Regulation Authority and Bar Standards Board as covering the academic stage of qualification to be a Solicitor or Barrister.
-From 2017 students will also be able to study on the LLB (Hons) Law with Criminology and LLB (Hons) Law with Forensic Psychology.
+Students can also study on the LLB (Hons) Law with Criminology and LLB (Hons) Law with Forensic Psychology.
 The teaching team is made up of barristers, solicitors and legal academics with a range of research interests and professional experience.
 All the team are highly experienced lecturers and active researchers in their areas.
 Students in the School of Law will be taught by lecturers who are not only experienced and highly motivated teachers but also legal academic experts in their fields.

 Law at Worcester is designed with employability in mind and students will have many opportunities throughout their studies to take up opportunities such as mentoring, work placements and mini-pupillages.
 Many of these will be provided through the Law Forum, a body made up of leading legal professionals, designed to provide opportunities for School of Law students.
 Students also have the opportunity to work in the School of Law’s Legal Advice Centre, giving free advice to members of the public under the supervision of practicing solicitors.